 Cheap train tickets from Berlin to London are easy to find while booking through Omio.
 Make sure to consider looking into tickets at least 30 days before your departure, with cheap train tickets on sale as far as a couple of months in advance.
 Allow for some flexibility, as more options are often available during the week at peak hours.
 Nonetheless, various prices are offered depending on the time of day, with earlier departures often resulting in cheaper train tickets.
 Affordable train tickets from Berlin to London are further accessible depending on the layovers you choose.
 Keep in mind that some journeys with a slightly longer duration can be a way to save some extra cash.
 Deutsche Bahn also offers discount tickets including the Sparpreis ticket and the BahnCard depending on your ticket type.
 Make sure to look into these options, as well as relevant student and elderly discounts.
 Overall, Berlin to London trains have a variety of ticket options and Standard and Flexible fares make it easy to choose your own adventure.

-Travel between Berlin, Germany and London, United Kingdom by train is: Partially open.
+Travel between Berlin, Germany and London, United Kingdom by train is: Unrestricted.

 Conditions of entry:

-The information above was last checked on 9/22/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Berlin and London before traveling.
+The information above was last checked on 11/6/22.
+Remember to review the latest COVID-19 travel safety regulations for your train between Berlin and London as this information can change.

-The current restriction level for your return trip by train from London to Berlin is: Partially open
+The current restriction level for your return trip by train from London to Berlin is: Unrestricted

-Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of United Kingdom
+Reentry to Germany is allowed for: Entry is unrestricted for citizens and permanent residents of United Kingdom

 What are the requirements?